neilmiddleton/heroku_san_sanity/README.md

 heroku_san_sanity is a sibling task to the heroku_san gem

-If you are deploying with Heroku_san, Heroku_san_sanity will sense check all production deploys with an 'Are you sure?' message
+If you are deploying with Heroku_san, Heroku_san_sanity will sense check all production deploys with an 'Are you sure?' message.

+heroku_san_sanity now also checks the status of the heroku platform prior to a deploy, and asks if you want to continue should the platform not be reported as healthy.

 Installation
 ------------